 The NSW Government is investigating options for potential stations on the Metro West extension.
+This work is informing a broader Metro review in 2023.
 The City will support this work with analysis and insight, to secure the right amount and location of stations on the extension.
 The City will continue to advocate for the extension to be delivered by 2030.